5 Fast Pain Relief Strategies

 The restriction of food from the body is one of the most effective ways to down regulate inflammation.
 The average American diet consist of toxic foods high in sugar, processed meats and trans-fats which cause gut dysbiosis.
 Even healthy foods stimulate stress because inflammatory pathways must be used to degrade calories and the mechanical act of digestion requires energy and immune surveillance.

-While fasting supplement vitamins and minerals into your body by drinking organic broth, herbal teas and lemon water while increasing your overall water intake.
+While fasting you can get key minerals and antioxidants into your body by drinking organic broth, herbal teas and lemon water while increasing your overall water intake.
 Fasting has been shown to improve the immune system and fight inflammation in the following ways:

 Increases Human Growth Hormone (HGH)